Frequently asked questions:

 What does a Therapist do?

-Counsellors provide support to people experiencing mental or emotional difficulties by helping them identify and work through their issues, reach their own resolutions, and develop coping strategies to address their problems.
+Therapists provide support to people experiencing mental or emotional difficulties by helping them identify and work through their issues, reach their own resolutions, and develop coping strategies to address their problems.

 What kinds of problems can